ChristoferGuimaraes/quizzer-game/README.md

   ![finalresult-quizzer](https://user-images.githubusercontent.com/32392449/145736387-7cf66cf5-c8d4-4bcc-8e7c-f1d05ae9202b.png)

   </br></br>
-  -The final result will be save in the `localstorage` and you will be able to see it in the **initial quiz screen**, by clicking in the bottom icon.
+- The final result will be save in the `localstorage` and you will be able to see it in the **initial quiz screen**, by clicking in the bottom icon.
   </br></br>
   ![ezgif-2-4d445327ed6b](https://user-images.githubusercontent.com/32392449/145736537-8f92f68f-b982-4274-9fb5-d44b7fc33d2a.gif)